department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-decision_product-outline.md

 ## Go-to-market Strategy
 - *How are Veterans and others using this product going to know it exists?*

-The decision email will be sent to applicants whose applications are automatically denied, otherwise it will be irrelevent.
+The decision email will be sent to applicants whose applications are automatically denied directing them to check the claim status tool, otherwise it will be irrelevent.

 - *What marketing, outreach, or communications are necessary for this product to be successful?*